evalica/risherry/README.md

 By default, there are default available themes.

-Each of these themes have a `custom.less` and a `variables.less` file, that contain the theme's definition.
+Each of these themes have a `custom.scss` and a `variables.scss` file, that contain the theme's definition.
 New themes can be created and used.

 ```
 risherry/
 ├── src/
     ├── data/
     ├── js/
-    └── less/
+    └── sass/
         ├── skin/
-        ├── style.less
+        ├── style.scss
         └── themes/
             └── default/
-                ├── custom.less
+                ├── custom.scss
-                └── variables.less
+                └── variables.scss
 ```

 Version `0.2.0` provides the `Bliss`, `Bordo`, `Rain` and `Moss` themes: